 Lights Solution One of my lights is out.
 Check your F keys.
-F0 is the headlight (also One of my lights is out. controls the Back-up light) and F5 will toggle the Cab light and firebox light.
+F0 is the headlight (also controls the Back-up light) and F5 will toggle the Cab light and firebox light.
+F19 and F 20 will also toggle Train/No Train & Train Operation.
 None of my lights are on.
-Could be the same reason as "One of my lights is out" Is the engine getting power?
+Could be the same reason as "One of my lights is out" Check the state of F-Functions F19 and F20 or issue a Feature Reset using F28 Is the engine getting power?
 Check to see if there is voltage on the track or move the engine a few feet in either direction.
 Motion Solution When I apply power and hit F3, my engine powers up but it won't move.
 This is normal, dial up the speed on your DCC controller to make your engine move.
 My engine hesitates at slow speeds.
 An engine may do this right out of the box if it has not been lubricated.
 Follow the lubrication instructions.
 Now go ahead and run it.
 New engines even after they are lubricated may take a little bit to get everything run in.
 Be a little patient and let it run for a bit.
 It should clear up shortly after lubricating and running.
 PFA Solution I hit F4 to start the PFA but the engine just keeps ringing its bell, that's all it'll do.
 Bring the engine speed to 0.
 Now press F4.
-You will now hear the station arrival or freight yard sounds (pretty cool, huh?).
-Pressing F4 will cycle through the PFA sequences (check out the PFA section of the manual for more) I hit F4 to start the PFA but the engine just keeps ringing its bell, that's all it'll Bring the engine speed to 0.
-Now press F4.
-You will now hear the station arrival or freight yard sounds (pretty cool, huh?).
-Pressing F4 will cycle through the PFA sequences (check I hit F4 to start the PFA but the engine just keeps ringing its bell, that's all it'll do.
-Bring the engine speed to 0.
-Now press F4.
-You will now hear the station arrival or freight yard sounds (pretty cool, huh?).
-Pressing F4 will cycle through the PFA sequences (check out the PFA section of the manual for more) I hit F4 to start the PFA but the engine just keeps ringing its bell, that's all it'll do.
-Shut Down Okay, I give up.
-What do I have to do to Bring the engine speed to 0.
-Now press F4.
-You will now hear the station arrival or freight yard sounds (pretty cool, huh?).
-Pressing F4 will cycle through the PFA sequences (check out the PFA section of the manual for more) Solution Well, you can either remove power from I hit F4 to start the PFA but the engine just keeps ringing its bell, that's all it'll do.
-Shut Down Okay, I give up.
+You will now hear the station or yard arrival sounds (pretty cool, huh?).
+Pressing F4 will cycle through the PFA sequence (check out the PFA section of the manual for more) Shut Down Solution ļ Okay, I give up.
 What do I have to do to shut it down?
-Bring the engine speed to 0.
-Now press F4.
-You will now hear the station arrival or freight yard sounds (pretty cool, huh?).
-Pressing F4 will cycle through the PFA sequences (check out the PFA section of the manual for more) Solution Well, you can either remove power from the track or press F3 again.
-I hit F4 to start the PFA but the engine just keeps ringing its bell, that's all it'll do.
-Shut Down Okay, I give up.
-What do I have to do to shut it down?
-Lost or Unknown Address I can't call up my engine on the address Bring the engine speed to 0.
-Now press F4.
-You will now hear the station arrival or freight yard sounds (pretty cool, huh?).
-Pressing F4 will cycle through the PFA sequences (check out the PFA section of the manual for more) Solution Well, you can either remove power from the track or press F3 again.
+Well, you can either remove power from the track or press F3 again. shut it down? the track or press F3 again. shut it down?
+Lost or Unknown Address I can't call up my engine on the address the track or press F3 again.
 Solution Perform the 55-55-55 Reset instructions